MischaU8/yumyum/unsorted/find-boundary-edges_pl1QU_s91DA.md

 Uploaded: 2023-04-21

-yum yum Floyd here with a quick look at the fine boundary edges command and plasticity to quickly find and select boundary edges click the find boundary edges icon in the lower right corner of the UI any open edges on the selected
+yum yum Floyd here with a quick look at the fine boundary edges command in Plasticity to quickly find and select boundary edges click the find boundary edges icon in the lower right corner of the UI any open edges on the selected